NetApp/netapp-dataops-toolkit/netapp_dataops_k8s/Examples/Kubeflow/Pipelines/README.md

 Python script that creates a Kubeflow pipeline definition for a workflow that can be used to perform a sync operation for an existing [Cloud Sync](https://cloudsync.netapp.com) relationship.
 This is intended to demonstrate how a data scientist or data engineer could define an automated AI/ML workflow that incorporates Cloud Sync for data movement between platforms (e.g. NFS, S3) and/or across environments (e.g. edge data center, core data center, private cloud, public cloud).

 #### Run-time Parameters
 - cloud_sync_relationship_id: The relationship ID of the Cloud Sync relationship for which you want to perform a sync operation.
-If you do not know the relationship ID, you can retrieve it by using NetApp Data Science Toolkit for Traditional Environments (refer to the 'list all Cloud Sync relationships' operation).
+If you do not know the relationship ID, you can retrieve it by using NetApp DataOps Toolkit for Traditional Environments (refer to the 'list all Cloud Sync relationships' operation).
 - cloud_sync_refresh_token_k8s_secret: The name of the Kubernetes secret containing your Cloud Sync refresh token.

 #### Pipeline Steps